beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

     $ ledger -f l5.lgr bal --lots
                   USD100  Equity:Capital Gains

 As you see, the HOOL position has been eliminated.
-(Don’t mind the auto-inserted equity entry in the output, I believe this will be fixed in a [<span class="underline">pending patch</span>](http://bugs.ledger-cli.org/show_bug.cgi?id=712).)
+(Don’t mind the auto-inserted equity entry in the output, I believe this will be fixed in a [<u>pending patch</u>](http://bugs.ledger-cli.org/show_bug.cgi?id=712).)
 However, both the date and the cost must be specified for this to work.
 The following transactions results in a similar problematic long + short position inventory as mentioned above:

     2014/05/01 Enter a position
       Assets:Investments:Stock      10 HOOL @ 500 USD